dimabru/better-uri/README.md

 ## License

-better-uri is licensed under the MIT License.
+better-uri is licensed under the Apache-2.0 License.